2026-03-12 by Chris

 | No server required | ✅ Pure frontend | ❌ Cloud-based | ✅ Can be local | ⚠️ Varies |

 Visual programming has been "almost there" for decades.
-Flow builders handle simple automation well, but they break down when workflows need to adapt dynamically.
+Flow builders handle simple automation well but break down when workflows need to adapt dynamically.

 Title image: https://unsplash.com/de/fotos/flachwinkelfotografie-von-metallstrukturen-ZiQkhI7417A